nikp06/nikp06.github.io/content/posts/2023-03-11-simple-workflow-aws-terraform.md

 - An SNS topic for error notifications
 - A Lambda function that will fail (for the sake of the example)

-The resources are created to perform the following tasks: when a file with a .txt extension is uploaded to an S3 bucket, a Step Function execution is triggered, which invokes a Lambda function.
-This Lambda function simply throws an error to demonstrate error handling.
-If the Lambda function fails, the step function handles a post to our created topic, which is subscribed to our email address, where we receive the error message.
+The resources are designed to execute the following tasks: When a file with a .txt extension is uploaded to an S3 bucket, it triggers a Step Function execution that invokes a Lambda function.
+This Lambda function deliberately generates an error to showcase error handling.
+If the Lambda function fails, the Step Function manages the process by sending a notification to a predefined topic.
+This topic, subscribed to an email address, ensures the error message is delivered to the intended recipient.

 <!-- Image of the tech stack and the step function -->

-This kind set up is a great starting point to build more complex use cases and it has proven to be super useful and effective several times for me already.
-Maybe it helps you too!
+This will hopefully be a good kickstart to build more complex use cases!

 ## Getting Started